 Answer: iFuse is an MIS treatment option for fusion of the SI joint and is less invasive than open surgery, which is ultimately important to patients.
 From a surgical point of view, the iFuse procedure is straightforward, simple, the instrumentation is nicely devised, and the image-guided design of the implants allows for proper placement.

 It is a newer procedure and does require training, which is readily available.
-Using iFuse requires some change in thinking, as the implants crossing the SI joint (not bone) create the bridge needed for successful fusion.
-There are the usual potential complications as with any implant surgery, although they are rare.
+Using iFuse requires some change in thinking, as the implants cross the SI joint they create the bridge needed for successful fusion.
+There are the usual potential complications as with any implant surgery, although they are uncommon.

 Many spine surgeons see their post-lumbar fusion patients with continued pain or with new onset of low back pain.
 They may work them up for another lumbar spine problem, when they in fact should be addressing the SI joint.
 In my opinion, the availability of iFuse will help decrease unnecessary additional procedures, such as second or third lumbar spine procedure.
 This may help control costs overall, and most importantly will help address the patient’s specific problem.